pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMPlugin/#XPLMCountPlugins>`__ :index:`XPLMCountPlugins`

 .. py:function:: getNthPlugin(index)

+ :param int index: 0-based index of plugin to be retrieved
+ :return: integer plugin ID of nth plugin

  Return the ID of a (non-python) plugin by *index*.
 Index is 0 based from 0 to :py:func:`countPlugins`-1, inclusive.
 Plugins may be returned in any arbitrary